Web Design Trends 2017: How to Be up to Date

 - Adding video on your homepage can increase conversion up to 20%.

-Advanced technologies allow to use better resolution and reduce download time.
+Advanced technologies allow to use the better resolution and reduce download time.
 Therefore, in 2017 more videos will be used in web design.
 Video is already used as a background on the websites, thus increasing time spent on the web page.
 With video being one of the most powerful tools in visual communication, the static background looks a bit boring and old-fashioned.

 Trend #8: Typography